Bain Capital buys majority stake in parka maker Canada Goose

 The two companies did not disclose the purchase price or the size of the majority stake bought by Bain, but said in a statement on Tuesday that Canada Goose Chief Executive Dani Reiss will remain in his position and maintain a “significant” stake in the company.

-Reiss’s grandfather founded the company in 1957, and his family were the company’s shareholders prior to the Bain deal.
-As part of the deal, the other family members will sell their shares, leaving Reiss as the sole non-Bain shareholder.
+Reiss’s grandfather founded the company in 1957, and his family were the main shareholders prior to the Bain deal.

-In an interview, he would not specify the size of his remaining holding, but said it would be above 10 percent.
+In an interview, Reiss said his stake will be more than 10 percent.

 Canada Goose has built a name on its pricey fur-lined parkas and other winter items, which the company boasts are manufactured in Canada, in spite of higher manufacturing costs than in other locations.